Tinkerer (Marvel Comics): Film

-Phineas Mason appears in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017), portrayed by Michael Chernus.
-Depicted around Elijah Stern's age, this version is a weapons maker and former member of a salvage company alongside Adrian Toomes, Herman Schultz and Jackson Brice.
-Following the events of The Avengers (2012), the salvaging company went out of business due to interference from the Department of Damage Control, a joint venture between the U.S. government and Stark Industries.
-As part of their revenge scheme against them, Mason helps Toomes steal leftover technology from the Avengers' battles and build advanced weapons out of it, such as Toomes' flight suit and modified versions of Crossbones's vibro-blast emitting gauntlets.
-While his associates are defeated by Spider-Man and arrested by the authorities, Mason's fate is left unknown.
+Phineas Mason appears in Spider-Man: Homecoming (2017), portrayed by Michael Chernus.
+Depicted around Elijah Stern's age, this version is a weapons maker and former member of a salvage company alongside Adrian Toomes, Herman Schultz and Jackson Brice before it went out of business due to interference from the Department of Damage Control.
+As part of their revenge scheme against the agency, Mason helps Toomes steal and repurpose leftover technology from the Avengers' battles.